-- Illness and medical/dental appointments as explained in sections 3.2 and 3.3 - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parents belong.
-If necessary, the school will seek advice from the parents' religious body to confirm whether the day is set apart - Traveller pupils travelling for occupational purposes this covers Roma, English and Welsh Gypsies, Irish and Scottish Travellers, Showmen (fairground people) and Circus people, Bargees (occupational boat dwellers) and New Travellers.
-Absence may be authorised only when a Traveller family is known to be travelling for occupational purposes and has agreed this with the school but it is not known whether the pupil is attending educational provision
+- Illness (including mental-health illness) and medical/dental appointments (see sections 4.2 and 4.3 for more detail) - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parent(s) belong(s).
+If necessary, the school will seek advice from the parent's religious body to confirm whether the day is set apart - Parent(s) travelling for occupational purposes this covers Roma, English and Welsh gypsies, Irish and Scottish travellers, showmen (fairground people) and circus people, bargees (occupational boat dwellers) and new travellers.
+Absence may be authorised only when a traveller family is known to be travelling for occupational purposes and has agreed this with the school, but it is not known whether the pupil is attending educational provision - If the pupil is currently suspended or excluded from school (and no alternative provision has been made) - Other reasons the school may allow a pupil to be absent from the school site, which are not classified as absences, include (but are not limited to): - Attending an offsite approved educational activity, sporting activity or visit or trip arranged by the school - Attending another school at which the pupil is also registered (dual registration) - Attending provision arranged by the local authority - If there is any other unavoidable cause for the pupil not to attend school, such as disruption to travel caused by an emergency, a lack of access arrangements, or because the school premises are closed